 \section{Mathematical Framework for Assessing Intelligence}

-This section formalizes the physical coupling between an agent and its environment, providing the foundation on which intelligence is defined as a measurable property of their interaction.
-Both the agent and the environment are modelled as stochastic dynamical systems whose states evolve over time and are coupled through explicit observation and action ports.
-These ports constitute the physical interface through which goal-directed behaviour emerges.
+This section develops a mathematical framework that renders intelligence a physically measurable property of coupled agent--environment dynamics.
+The central objective is to distinguish information transport from information use, and to identify when informational transformations incur unavoidable physical cost.
+To this end, both the agent and the environment are modelled as stochastic dynamical systems whose states evolve in time and are coupled through explicit ports.
+These ports define the physical interface across which information is exchanged and goal-directed behaviour emerges.

-The framework is developed in four stages: \begin{enumerate}[label=(\roman*)] \item formal specification of the coupled agent–environment dynamics; \item representation of goals as energy-based functionals over trajectories; \item introduction of a physically grounded information-encoding scheme that connects computational irreversibility to energetic cost; \item definition of intelligence as a scalar measure derived from these structural elements. \end{enumerate}
+The framework isolates the minimal structural elements required to quantify intelligence as a physically grounded efficiency.
+It is developed in four stages: \begin{enumerate}[label=(\roman*)] \item formal specification of the coupled agent--environment dynamics; \item definition of useful work completed by the agent under a spatiotemporal framing; \item introduction of a physically grounded information formulation that links computational irreversibility to physical cost; \item definition of scale- and boundary-relative intelligence metrics derived from these elements. \end{enumerate}